 Lydia’s recent wellbeing.

 l was diagnosed with Secondary Progressive Multiple Sclerosis.
 I’m at the stage now where I can only roll over in bed with the assistance of bed levers and carers, I now need full assistance with personal care, and I’m wheelchair bound which makes me feel tearful at times.
 I always hope that my website helps people like me to be understood better in society, some people see my wheelchair first and the person second which is very sad.
 Sadly there is unlikely to be an overall cure for MS in my lifetime.
 I’m on a dose of Simverstatin which in some people has been seen to slow down the progress of the disease a bit.
 I’m donating my brain to MS research, I hope this will also help, in particular medical students embarking on their future careers.
+A Social Services OT has recently suggested a Profile bed (raises and lowers head and/or legs) but I am not keen on using these types of bed so I’m looking at other options to help my sleep.

 Many thanks for reading this